coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. _Print:

-.. cmd:: Print @qualid
+.. cmd:: Print Term @qualid
-   :name: Print
+   :name: Print Term

    This command displays on the screen information about the declared or defined object referred by :n:`@qualid`.